opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-KeyView can then output the metadata in a similar way to Summary Information.
+You can then output the metadata in a similar way to Summary Information.

 ```c
 for(int ii=0; ii < metadata->nElem; ++ii)